-Plans and specifications can be used to assist understanding of a fire risk assessment or emergency plan.
+Plans and specifications can assist understanding of a fire risk assessment or emergency plan.
 Even where not needed for this purpose they can help you and your staff keep your fire risk assessment and emergency plan under review and help the fire and rescue service in the event of fire.
 Any symbols used should be shown on a key.
 Plans and specifications could include the following:

-- essential structural features such as the layout of function rooms, escape doors, wall partitions, corridors, stairways, etc. (including any fire-resisting structure and self-closing fire doors provided to protect the escape routes); - location of refuges and lifts that have been designated suitable for use by disabled people and others who may need assistance to escape in case of a fire; - methods for fighting fire (details of the number, type and location of the firefighting equipment); - location of manually-operated fire alarm call points and control equipment for fire alarms; - location of any control rooms and fire staff posts; - location of any emergency lighting equipment and the exit route signs; - location of any high-risk areas, equipment or process that must be immediately shut down by staff on hearing the fire alarm; - location of any automatic firefighting systems, risers and sprinkler control valves;
+- essential structural features such as the layout of the sleeping areas and other function rooms, escape doors, wall partitions, corridors, stairways, etc. (including any fire-resisting structure and self-closing doors provided to protect the escape route); - location of protected areas that have been designated suitable for the horizontal evacuation of mobility-impaired people; - location of refuges and lifts that have been designated suitable for use by disabled people and others who may need assistance to escape in case of a fire; - methods for fighting fire (details of the number, type and location of the firefighting equipment); - location of manually-operated fire alarm call points and control equipment for fire alarms; - location of any emergency lighting equipment and the exit route signs; - location of any equipment or process that must be immediately shut down by staff on hearing the fire alarm;

-- location of the main electrical supply switch, the main water shut-off valve and, where appropriate, the main gas or oil shut-off valves; and - plans and specifications relating to all recent constructions.
+- location of any automatic firefighting systems and sprinkler control valves; - location of the main electrical supply switch, the main water shut-off valve and, where appropriate, the main gas or oil shut-off valves; and - plans and specifications relating to all recent constructions.